dendronhq/dendron-site/vault/dendron.release.changelog.md

 #### Dev.to Pod

-As an example of what you can do with a custom pod, we created the [[Dev.to Pod|dendron.pro.devto-pod]] which lets you publish your notes to dev.to
+As an example of what you can do with a custom pod, we created the [[Dev.to Pod|pro.devto-pod]] which lets you publish your notes to dev.to

 ### Enhancements